element-hq/element-meta/docs/FTUE.md

 	- Password
 	- E-Mail
 	- E-Mail verification
+	- Optional additional user attributes (see [Additional user attributes](#additional-user-attributes) for more details)
 	- Captcha (configurable)
 	- Accept T&Cs (configurable)
 	- Consent to share account data with the client